All about a would-be Westbury Wilts A350 Bypass

 Web-site...?

-Expert consultants researching the impact of an eastern Westbury bypass, which would run through 4km of quiet countryside close to the Salisbury Plain, have since discovered one of the richest areas for bats in South-West England and possibly in the whole of the UK.
-Wellhead Valley, which is adjacent to the famous Westbury White Horse, holds a very rare 13 of Britain's 17 bat species, including all four listed for special protection in the European Habitats Directive.
+But, expert consultants researching the impact of an eastern Westbury bypass, which was to pass through 4km of countryside near to Salisbury Plain, actually found one of our richest areas of our native bats in England.
+Wellhead Valley, which is adjacent to the famous Westbury White Horse, holds a very rare 13 of Britain's 17 bat species, including all species listed for special protection.

 Bats fly on established routes.
 Wellhead Valley is a Special Landscape Area and an undisturbed established habitat.
-The bats will not adapt to new routes.
+Bats will not adapt to new routes.

-And the eastern bypass is planned to run the length of the Wellhead Valley.
+The eastern bypass was planned to run the length of the Wellhead Valley.

-Bats cannot be trained to fly through new underpasses....!
+Bats could not be trained to fly through new underpasses.
 How unrealistic.
-Nor can bats be trained, amidst the disturbance of road construction, to follow artificial flight paths over a series of gantries, WCC's concept of nature first.
+Nor can bats be trained, amidst the disturbance of road construction, to follow artificial flight paths over a series of gantries; a strange concept of nature.

-The bats would be killed or driven out by a new main road through the valley.
+The bats could have been driven out by a new main road through the valley.

 next page >>